yoeo/guesslang/docs/typehints.rst

   #   expression has type "List[int]",
   #   variable has type "List[float]")
   #
-  # the convertion from "List[float]" to "List[int]" is not implicit
+  # the conversion from "List[float]" to "List[int]" is not implicit
   #   even if "int" can be implicitly converted to "float"

   z: List[float] = cast(List[float], x)
   # valid: we explicitly convert "List[int]" into "List[float]"

-If the goal is to convert a value (change the runtime class of value), you should convert the variable instead of casting its static type.
+If the goal is to convert a value (change the run-time class of value), you should convert the variable instead of casting its static type.
 In fact the static type casting doesn't actually change the variable class: